archfan7411/discordmt/README.md

 ## Great!
 How do I use it?

 Easy! `discordmt` works by running a Python program which converses with a serverside mod using HTTP requests.
-Don't have or want Python?
-No problem!
-Binaries are also available.

-If you want to run the source, however, Python 3.8+, `aiohttp` 3.7.4+ and `discord.py` 2.0.0+ are required.
+Python 3.8+, `aiohttp` 3.7.4+ and `discord.py` 2.0.0+ are required.

 ### Basic setup

-1. Download the mod and binary executable (or the source code and its dependencies.)
+1. Download the source code and its dependencies.
 2. Create an application at the [Discord Developer Dashboard](https://discordapp.com/developers/applications/) and enable it as a bot (in the Bot tab.)
+Also enable the **Message Content Intent**.
 3. Copy the token from your newly-created bot, and use it to finish setting up `relay.conf`.

 Example `relay.conf`: *(The token shown below has been regenerated)*